ayeressian/bunnycdn-storage-deploy/README.md

 ### `destination`

-The destination directory that should be uploaded too in the bunny storage zone.
+The destination directory that should be uploaded to in the bunny storage zone.
 (Example: www).
-The destination should not end with `/` as in `www/`.
+The destination should *not* have a trailing / as in www/.

+If you want to upload files to a nested directory, you can specify the path to the directory in the destination parameter.
+For example, if you want to upload files to a directory called assets inside the www directory, you can set the destination parameter to www/assets.

+Note that the nested directory will be automatically created by the CDN if it does not already exist.

 ### `storageZoneName`